AngieC96/InformationRetrievalProject/README.md

   `"hello OR ((how AND (are OR you) OR I AND (am AND fine) OR I) AND am AND (sleepy OR hungry) AND cold)"`.

-  - Use the `and_query` function to conect all the words in your query text with ANDs.
+  - Use the `and_query` function to connect all the words in your query text with ANDs.
   - Use the `or_query` function to connect all the words in your query text with ORs.
   - Use the `not_query` function to connect all the words in your query text with NOTs.
   - Use the `query` function to answer a query with AND, OR and NOT without parentheses.